AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 ## Custom prices

-Th SaaS Price Indexer supports custom product prices such as special price, group price, catalog rule price and others.
+The SaaS price indexer supports custom product type price features that are available in the Adobe Commerce core edition, such as special price, group price, and catalog rule price.

 For example: there is a custom product type  "custom_type" and a product with SKU "Custom Type Product".